apache/druid/docs/data-management/automatic-compaction.md

   *  `druid.supervisor.compaction.enabled` to `true` so that compaction tasks can be run as a supervisor task
   *  `druid.supervisor.compaction.defaultEngine` to  `msq` to specify the MSQ task engine as the compaction engine or to `native`.

 After making these changes, you can submit automatic compaction tasks as supervisors.
+For more general information about supervisors, see [Supervisors](../ingestion/supervisor.md).

 ## Automatic compaction syntax